ethanreddick/search/README.md

 # search
-CS Capstone Project with Justin Nelson exploring internet search
+CS Capstone Project by Ethan Reddick and Justin Nelson exploring internet search and how to improve it.